 Many parents find it challenging to balance the care and attention they give to each child, but this can be especially difficult when one child has a disability and another does not.
 Caring for a child with a disability can be so all-consuming that parents often worry their other children are falling by the wayside.

-Here, we list a few resources that we hope will help in raising siblings of children with disabilities.
+We’ve gathered resources that we hope will help you in raising siblings of children with disabilities.

 Jaclyn Youhana Garver reflects on her experiences growing up alongside a younger brother with autism.
 She discusses some of the ways her parents supported her and nurtured the relationship between her and her brother.

 This article emphasizes the need for research on the wellbeing of children with disabled siblings, as well as what is already known on this matter.

 This page discusses the effect of age on sibling relationships, how to talk to children about disabilities, and more.

 This PsychiatryAdvisor article provides information on the mental health of siblings, with particular emphasis on how they grapple with the knowledge that they may need to be their siblings’ primary caregivers in the future.